 Jabariya Jodi Is Just The Kind Of Film Parineeti Chopra And Sidharth Malhotra Were Looking For

-Sidharth told TOI why he decided to sign up for acting in his upcoming film, Jabariya Jodi.
+Sidharth told TOI why he decided to sign Jabariya Jodi.
 "I was a part of this project before Parineeti came on board.
 We had a discussion and decided to go ahead.
 The very fact that I haven't really done a film like this made me push my creative boundaries.
 I don't want to be a prisoner of my own image and keep doing only sleek urban films."

-In a similar vein Parineeti, shared, "This is just the kind of film Sidharth and I were looking for.
+In a similar vein, Parineeti shared, "This is just the kind of film Sidharth and I were looking for.
 The humour, desi swag, the Bihari language and the storyline... everything is in sync.
 And it's not a new territory for me as I have been part of similar stories that were based in small towns.
 They have really helped me to evolve as an actor.
 It's definitely challenging, but being an actor gives me a chance to explore many characters."

 Talking about box office collections, Sidharth said, "An actor can't let the BO collection of his previous film affect his performance in his current film.
 Even our superstars have had flops, one has to move on.
-I have been accepted by my audience as one of the popular stars of our generation and that is a huge encouragement for me.
+I have been accepted by my audience as one of the popular stars of our generation and that is a huge encouragement for me."

 Parineeti too said that there is more to a film than just box office collections.
 "My last two films Golmaal Again and Kesari did well at the box office, so I am in a happy space.
 When you go through a rough patch it is tough make a comeback.
 But one can't think about BO collections, there's more to a film than that," she said.